 Why It’s Better to Choose Shade-Grown Coffee

 For most of us, coffee is part of what initiates us into the day when we wake up.
 Have you ever stopped and thought about how your magical brew is grown?
-What if I told you how it's grown threatens the habitats of birds.
-What if you could fix this without doing anything, but sipping!
+What if I told you that growing coffee threatens the habitats of birds?
+What if you could fix this without doing anything, but sipping?

-Traditionally, in most parts of the world coffee was grown under multi-layered forest canopies.
+Traditionally, in most parts of the world coffee is grown under multi-layered forest canopies.
 However, with advances in farming methods and increased human demand for coffee, plantation coffee became a thing.

 Today, much of the coffee we consume is grown under direct sunlight in large plantations.
 As consumers become more conscious and picky about what they buy, many are opting for organic shade-grown coffee.